Ralph Nossek: Live Theatre

 Ralph Nossek played in a wide variety of theatrical productions.
-One of his early roles came in 1953 when he acted in T.S.
-Eliot's play, Murder in the Cathedral, at the Library Theatre in Manchester, England, under the direction of Stuart Latham, with a cast that included John Brooking, John Saunders, Michael Robbins, Diane Cilento, Peter Lambert, Frederick Bartman, Alec Gunn and Colin Trevor.
+One of his early roles came in 1953 when he acted in T. S. Eliot's play, Murder in the Cathedral, at the Library Theatre in Manchester, England, under the direction of Stuart Latham, with a cast that included John Brooking, John Saunders, Michael Robbins, Diane Cilento, Peter Lambert, Frederick Bartman, Alec Gunn and Colin Trevor.

 He was active on the stage at least as late as 2003, when he acted in Adrian Noble's production of Oscar Wilde's play, A Woman of No Importance at London's Theatre Royal Haymarket, where the cast included Rupert Graves, Prunella Scales and Joanne Pearce.

 Television

 From an early date Nossek appeared in a wide range of TV series, including (in approximately chronological order) the following:

-The Children of the New Forest, As I Was Saying, Overseas Press Club - Exclusive!, The Black Arrow, Television Playwright, BBC Sunday-Night Theatre, Solo for Canary, McFarlane’s Way, Hancock's Half Hour, The Blackness, Boyd Q.C., Citizen James, Maigret, The Avengers, The Sword in the Web, Thirty Minute Theatre, The New Avengers, A Tale of Two Cities, Undermind, Steptoe and Son, Object Z, Mysteries andcles, Object Z Returns, No Hiding Place, King of the River, Blackmail, Emergency-Ward 10, The Newcomers, Virgin of the Secret Service, Detective, The Power Game, The Flaxton Boys, Macbeth, Fraud Squad, Callan, Poldark (1975), Bill Brand, Little Lord Fauntleroy, ITV Playhouse, Crown Court, Whodunnit?, The Sweeney, Telford’s Change, Prince Regent, We, the Accused, Flickers, The Borgias (1981), Great Expectations (1981), Brideshead Revisited, Theatre Box, Jackanory Playhouse, Jemima Shore Investigates, The Old Men at the Zoo, Cockles, Chance in a Million, Them and Us, Screen Two, Boon, Mr Pye, Worlds Beyond, Drummonds, Bergerac, Behaving Badly, Screenplay, Agatha Christie's Poirot, Parnell and the Englishwoman, Strauss Dynasty, T-Bag, That's Love, Inspector Morse, Kinsey, A Touch of Frost, The Blackheath Poisonings, Maigret (1992), The House of Eliott, Under the Hammer, Dandelion Dead, Peak Practice, Chiller, Pie in the Sky, The Life and Crimes of William Palmer, The Bill, Urban Gothic, Micawber, Waking the Dead, and 20 Things to Do before You’re 30.
+The Children of the New Forest, As I Was Saying, Overseas Press Club - Exclusive!, The Black Arrow, Television Playwright, Sunday Night Theatre, Solo for Canary, McFarlane’s Way, Hancock's Half Hour, The Blackness, Boyd Q.C., Citizen James, Maigret, The Avengers, The Sword in the Web, Thirty Minute Theatre, The New Avengers, A Tale of Two Cities, Undermind, Steptoe and Son, Object Z, Mysteries and Miracles, Object Z Returns, No Hiding Place, King of the River, Blackmail, Emergency Ward 10, The Newcomers, Virgin of the Secret Service, Detective, The Power Game, The Flaxton Boys, Macbeth, Fraud Squad, Callan, Poldark (1975), Bill Brand, Little Lord Fauntleroy, ITV Playhouse, Crown Court, Whodunnit?, The Sweeney, Telford’s Change, Prince Regent, We, the Accused, Flickers, The Borgias (1981), Great Expectations (1981), Brideshead Revisited, Theatre Box, Jackanory Playhouse, Jemima Shore Investigates, The Old Men at the Zoo, Cockles, Chance in a Million, Them and Us, Screen Two, Boon, Mr Pye, Worlds Beyond, Drummonds, Bergerac, Behaving Badly, Screenplay, Agatha Christie's Poirot, Parnell and the Englishwoman, The Strauss Dynasty, T-Bag, That's Love, Inspector Morse, Kinsey, A Touch of Frost, The Blackheath Poisonings, Maigret (1992), The House of Eliott, Under the Hammer, Dandelion Dead, Peak Practice, Chiller, Pie in the Sky, The Life and Crimes of William Palmer, The Bill, Urban Gothic, Micawber, Waking the Dead, and 20 Things to Do Before You're 30.

 Films

-Nossek’s film engagements began already before he parted company with the Mountview Theatre Club in 1955, since in 1954 he took the part of 'The Leading Man', in a BBC TV film version of Luigi Pirandello's 1921 play Six Characters in Search of an Author.
+Nossek’s film engagements began already before he parted company with the Mountview Theatre Club in 1955, since in 1954 he took the part of 'The Leading Man' in a BBC TV film version of Luigi Pirandello's 1921 play Six Characters in Search of an Author.

 One of his last film roles (already in his mid-eighties) was as Barnaby in the 2009 romantic comedy film My Life in Ruins (UK title: Driving Aphrodite), starring Richard Dreyfuss.